 There are many types of projection mapping that can be done.
-You can project on the product if it’s large enough, you can project on dinner tables, indoor stage designs, entrance facades/walkways, you can event create a fully immersive dome projection mapping experience, which will surely leave your audience mesmerised.
+You can project on the product if it’s large enough, you can project on dinner tables, indoor stage designs, entrance facades/walkways, you can even create a fully immersive dome projection mapping experience, which will surely leave your audience mesmerized.

 In this article, I would like to take you through some of the most creative and innovative projection mapping events, in order to inspire you for your next event.

 - Adds a memorable feature to your event

 - Can give impressive ROI in terms of publicity

 Not only is projection mapping trendy, but the technology can also enhance your event, like a digital makeup.
 Projection mapping technology allows you to further engage your audience through visual aesthetics.

 This technology adds to an event’s memorability, interactivity and perhaps most importantly, emotions.